bartvanerp/SPSsite/content/info/ictlab/masterpaths.md

 +++

-For Master students, the ICT Lab offers guidance via **master paths**.
+For Master students, the ICT Lab offers you guidance via **master paths**.
 A master path consists of a set of courses that are coherently aligned and focused on a specific research area.
-These areas could be for instance  *fiber optics*, *wireless communications*, *radar processing*, and *information security*.
-Here we provide you with a list of master paths hoping to give you insights and inspiration on how you can engage in the future of information and communication theory.
+These areas could be  *fiber optics*, *wireless communications*, *radar processing*, and *information security*, and many more.
+Here we offer you a list of master paths hoping to give you insights and inspiration on how you can engage in the future of information and communication theory.

 | ICT Lab Master Paths                                                                                 |
 |------------------------------------------------------------------------------------------------------|